anthonyweidai/Signal-Processing-in-MATLAB/README.md

 # Signal-Processing-by-MATLAB

 The project provides you simple example of the principle signal processing.
 You can find more details about how to use these code in CSDN blog "[信号处理趣学](https://anthonydave.blog.csdn.net/article/details/105806805)" 。 The author is CSDN bloger "狂小虎".
+The codes are .m files, and you can run them in MATLAB.

 ## Content